lmas/labassistant/README.md

 LabAssistant!
 ================================================================================

-A Go library for carefully refactoring critical paths.
+A Go library for carefully refactoring critical paths and code.
 It's a lightweight port of Github's [Scientist](https://github.com/github/scientist) and with inspiration from the python port [Laboratory](https://github.com/joealcorn/laboratory).